The Future of Cars Brings Big Changes

 Electricity Fuels the Future of Cars

-Companies like Toyota, Amazon, and FedEx have already started making improvements to reduce their greenhouse gas emissions.
-In fact, more than 50 market-leading corporations have started their commitment to being carbon-neutral.
+Many companies have already started making improvements to reduce their greenhouse gas emissions and have made commitments to being carbon-neutral.
 One of the ways companies are working towards achieving this lofty goal is by focusing on the road.
 With a constant flow of deliveries, switching from gas-guzzling trucks to all-electric or hybrid fleets is the first step.

 Toyota has laid out six environmental goals that will reduce the harmful impact of waste on nonrenewable resources here on earth.
 They have aptly named these efforts the Toyota Environmental Challenge 2050.
 The goals are categorized under water, carbon, materials, and biodiversity.
 These are the biggest forces Toyota believes are impacting climate change.